Advantages and Disadvantages of Z-Buffer Algorithm

-The second buffer is Z-buffer, it holds the depth value of the surface of the polygon i.e Z value of the surface.
+The second buffer is Z-buffer; it holds the depth value of the surface of the polygon, i.e. Z value of the surface.
 It is also known as the depth buffer.
-Assuming the viewer viewing towards -ve z-direction, the depth buffer is initially set to the minimum depth value that is the farthest value of the depth.
+Assuming the viewer is viewing towards the -ve z-direction, the depth buffer is initially set to the minimum depth value; that is, the farthest value of the depth.

 The algorithm is performed on scan lines one by one.
 All the surfaces are processed for the pixels on the scan line.
 Then the z-values are calculated for each pixel for all the surfaces corresponding to that pixel.

-If the calculated z-value is greater than the stored z-value, the new z value is stored in the z-buffer and the corresponding intensity of the pixel is updated in the frame buffer.
-At the end of the process, the depth buffer contains the depth value of visible surfaces and the frame buffer contains the intensity values of those visible surfaces.
-Thus the image is displayed according to the intensity described in the frame buffer.
+If the calculated z-value is greater than the stored z-value, the new z-value is stored in the z-buffer and the corresponding intensity of the pixel is updated in the frame buffer.
+At the end of the process, the depth buffer contains the depth values of visible surfaces and the frame buffer contains the intensity values of those visible surfaces.
+Thus, the image is displayed according to the intensity described in the frame buffer.

 Advantages of Z-buffer